SSH Tunnel Setup for Hosted Database Systems

 - Create a linux group named dlh_ssh_user:

-- sudo groupadd dlh_ssh_user
+- sudo groupadd dlh_ssh_users

-- Create a linux user named dlh_ss_user:
+- Create a new linux user named dlh_ss_user:

-- sudo useradd -m -g dlh_ssh_user
+- sudo useradd -m -g dlh_ssh_users dlh_ssh_user

 - Create the Private Key

-- Click the enter key twic to bypass entering a passphrase for your key.
-This will be an unencrypted private key
+- Click the enter key twice to bypass entering a passphrase for your key.

-- cat dlh_ssh_user
+- cat dlh_ssh_user_key

-- cat dlh_ssh_user.pub
+- cat dlh_ssh_user_key.pub

 - Switch to the new dlh_ssh_user user profile

-- sudo - su - dlh_ssh_user
+- sudo -su dlh_ssh_user

 - Create an .ssh directory